FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/use-with-nomad.md

    read_nexus my_data.nxs -d /entry/definition
    ```

 3. **Check which parser was selected** — in the NOMAD GUI, go to your entry and open the **LOG** tab.
-The log shows which parser was invoked and any errors it raised.
+The log shows which parser was invoked and if any warnings or errors were raised.

 4. **Test the NOMAD parser locally** (see the code snippet above) and check for Python exceptions or missing Metainfo fields.